Mar 8, 2024

 These insights can then be used to iteratively improve the parameters of the LLM application (LLM model, embedding model, system prompts, RAG configuration) and hill climb towards a much better app.

-In summary, developers should avoid flying blind in the development of their LLM based applications and use tools such as foresight in order to detect errors on a regular basis and improve their LLMs through these learnings.
+Developers should avoid flying blind in the development of their LLM-based applications and use tools such as foresight to detect errors on a regular basis and improve their LLMs through these learnings.